Hi Sweet Friends,

 - Gentle touch.
 My Colombian grandma used to give me “sanas” when I was hurt, bruised or sad.
 She’d rub my injury in a circular motion (sometimes it was my heart) and sing: “Sana, sana, colita de rana.
 Si no sanas hoy, sanarás mañana.”
 Rough translation: Heal, heal, little tail of the frog.
 If you don’t heal today, you’ll heal tomorrow.
 This folk song had magical healing power for me.
 Miraculously, I always felt better, even if we still needed stitches!
 Sanas heal.

 - Pick up the phone.
-I was talking to my friend Joe the other day.
+I was talking to my friend Joe awhile back.
 He told me about how his 20 year old texts him all the time.
 Though he feels updated by those texts, he still considers them extra.
 They don’t replace real connection.
 The Sunday call is what Joe looks forward to.
 Because, as he said, “I need to hear her voice to know that she’s ok.
 Her voice tells me everything.”
 This made me think of my dad and how I want to be more consistent with my Sunday calls.
 My Sundays won’t be there forever.
 None of ours will.

 - Make meals.
 I grew up with my mom and my grandma until I was nine (then my mom met my dad and our family expanded).
 Sometimes we didn’t have much money.
 But we always had each other and a hot meal—elegantly served and made with love.
 Grandma did most of the cooking (unless you include my incredible ice cream soup recipe).
 She put thought and flare into everything.
 Today I do my best to put care into my cooking.
 You don’t have to be the best cook on the Food Network.
 And it certainly doesn’t have to look as good as our grandma’s cooking (though I’m purdy sure it helps!).
 Make it simple.
 Make it with love.

 - Date night.
-I recently posted this picture and caption on Facebook.
+I posted this picture and caption on Facebook.
 It was taken at my friend Gabby Bernstein’s beautiful wedding.
 Forever dates last when there’s consistent tending, laughing, romance and fun!
 It’s so easy to forget, to get caught up in the bills, errands, problems and to-dos.
 The marriages that last the longest all have one common theme: never taking the other for granted.
 Stir the sacred sauce with regular date nights!
 They don’t have to be fancy, you can just head down to your basement and blast old Bruce Springsteen records.
-Dance, hug, and kiss by your high school lava lamp.
+Dance, hug and kiss by your high school lava lamp.

 - Put air in her tires.
 The other day I was famished.
 You know the drill, working hard, empty cabinets and a gurgling belly—a nasty combination.
 I sure wasn’t taking my own advice about making meals.
 But we needed lunch and for whatever reason, that pissed me off.
 I walked into my husband’s office, and with a cranky-ass tone, I said “I’m going to town to get some damn lunch.
 What do you want?”
 He sheepishly asked for a sandwich and then kindly went up to the barn and moved my car so it was facing out (for an easy escape), then he put air in the tires.
 My one tire has a leak and my guy thought, “if that warning signal comes on it’s just gonna make her feel like yet another thing she isn’t doing right and doesn’t have time for.”
 My husband shows his love for me in very practical ways (plus, the occasional bouquet of red carnations).
 Sometimes I overlook his efforts or take them for granted.
 But I really do appreciate the air in my tires.
 And I really do appreciate his practical love.
 Ladies (and gents), notice the simple stuff.